seanberto/watershednow/drupal/sites/all/themes/watershed/README.txt

 Changing the Layout

-The layout used in Basic is fairly similar to the Holy Grail method.
+The layout used in Basic (and thus used in the Watershed theme) is fairly similar to the Holy Grail method.
 It has been tested on all major browser including IE (5>8), Opera, Firefox, Safari, Chrome ...

 The purpose of this method is to have a minimal markup for an ideal display.
 For accessibility and search engine optimization, the best order to display a page is ] the following :

 	1. header